kinode-dao/chess-rollup/README.md

 - `save`: saving the state to kinode (most projects can leave this as is)
 - `rpc`: for handling chain reads/writes over http (you may want to modify this slightly, but it is fine to leave as is)
-- `execute`: the most important part, which will execute a single transaction
+- `execute`: the most important part, which will execute a single transaction After editing `ExecutionEngine` `impl` to fit your new application, you can simply build and install the app on your kinode with `kit bs`.

 Next, you will want to modify the [sequencer_ui](./sequencer_ui/) so that it matches the app you are trying to create.
 Use vite to make development easier.